Variations of Power-Expected-Posterior Priors in Normal Regression Models: Introduction

-The power-expected-posterior (PEP) prior introduced by \cite{fouskakis_etal_2015} is an objective prior which amalgamates ideas from the power-prior \citep{ibrahim_chen_2000}, the expected-posterior prior \citep{perez_berger_2002} and \cites{zellner_86} $g$-prior.
-A central idea in the formulation of the PEP prior is the concept of ``imaginary'' data; specifically, for any given model $M_{\ell} \in {\mathcal M}$ with parameters of interest $\btheta$, the PEP prior can be defined as
+The \textit{power-expected-posterior} (PEP) prior, introduced by \cite{fouskakis_etal_2015}, is an objective prior which amalgamates ideas from the power-prior \citep{ibrahim_chen_2000}, the expected-posterior prior \citep{perez_berger_2002} and the unit-information-prior approach of \cite{kass_wasserman_95} to simultaneously (a) produce a minimally-informative prior and (b) diminish the effect of training samples under the EPP methodology.
+For a quick overview of the method, under normal linear models, see Section \ref{sec1_intro}.
+The main idea is to substitute the likelihood by a \textit{density-normalized version of a power-likelihood} in EPP; see e.g. \cite{fouskakis_etal_2015,Fouskakis_Ntzoufras_2016_jcgs}{}.

+A limitation of the original PEP formulation is that the normalization of the power-likelihood does not always lead to distributions of known form, e.g. if the data come from a binomial or a Poisson distribution. \cite{Fouskakis_etal_2018_glm} tackled this problem by introducing two alternative versions of the PEP prior (named CR-PEP and DR-PER; see Section \ref{variants} for more details under normal linear models).
+To understand what entails each of the two alternative versions of PEP, \cite{Fouskakis_etal_2018_glm} used a simple intuitive example, where the parameter of an exponential distribution was tested using the reference prior as baseline.
+The original PEP prior, under this example, has the undesired property of getting more informative as the sample size grows; this is not the case under the two alternative PEP definitions.

+Although the original PEP methodology under the normal linear model is well defined and studied, the properties of the two new PEP variations remain unexplored in this case.
+That is due to the fact that these priors were defined under the broad generalized linear model (GLM) framework which made the theoretical study of their properties hard because of well-known intractabilities.
+Therefore, a thorough study under the normal linear setting is necessary in order to validate the new PEP versions and understand their relation to other standard methods.
+Specifically, we examine from a theoretical perspective the following: \begin{itemize} \item the relationship of the new PEP versions with the original approach; \item model consistency under correct model specification; \item the prior information-volume and its effect on parsimony and sparsity. \end{itemize}

+Model selection consistency is typically investigated under the assumption of correct model specification, the so-called \textit{M-closed} setting.
+In general, the consistency property of proposed model selection procedures under model-misspecification has not been subjected to as much scrutiny.
+This latter setting is commonly referred to as \textit{M-open}; see \cite{Rossell_Rubio2018} for a relevant recent work on this topic.
+Although the M-open case is not our initial motivation for this work, we further take into account this setting and investigate the robustness of the proposed PEP procedures (and of other popular methods) in simulations under model-misspecification.

+The remainder of the paper is structured as follows.
+In Section \ref{sec1} we sketch out the formulation of the PEP prior starting from its original form and then proceeding to the two new variants.
+Section \ref{new_pep_normal_comparisons} focuses on certain properties of the PEP variants for the normal linear model; specifically: (i) prior dispersion, and (ii) model selection consistency in the M-closed setting.
+In Section \ref{sec:sim} we present results from simulation studies guided by two overarching themes; firstly, the M-closed vs. M-open cases, and secondly, the setting where model dimensionality grows with sample size.
+We conclude with a discussion in Section \ref{disc}.